• Skip to primary navigation

 Collard greens recipe roundup

 Collards were the biggest surprise for me as I developed my book, Wild About Greens.
-Until then, I’d most often seen recipes that called for boiling or braising the leaves for 20 minutes or more, and each time I tried this techniques, I found the semi-mushy, olive-drab results less than exciting.
+Until then, I’d most often seen recipes that called for boiling or braising the leaves for 20 minutes or more, which results in semi-mushy, olive-drab leaves.

-But all that changed when I discovered the method of cutting the big leaves into narrow ribbons, then quick stir-frying or braising collards.
+A quick stir-fry or braise is best: All that changed when I discovered the method of cutting the big leaves into narrow ribbons, then quick stir-frying or braising collards.
 Prepared in this way, collards are a standout, and its mild, sweet flavor is up there with the best of them (the leafy greens, that is).
-Maybe this shouldn’t be surprising; collard greens belong to the family of cruciferous vegetables (which includes cabbage and broccoli), none of which are very appealing when overcooked.

 Collard greens cut into ribbons

-The newest, coolest way to cook collard greens is to roll up the leaves, slice them thinly, then stir-fry or braise them until just tender-crisp, retaining their wonderful color and sweetness.
-See more detail in this site’ Guide to Collard Greens (and an easy way to prepare them).
+Roll them up and slice them: The newest, coolest way to cook collard greens is to roll up the leaves, slice them thinly, then stir-fry or braise them until just tender-crisp, retaining their wonderful color and sweetness.
+See more detail in this Guide to Collard Greens (and an easy way to prepare them).
 There you’ll find lots of reasons why collard greens are so good for you, too.

 Organic Collard Greens